 COVID-19 Crisis - Meals for the elderly in West Berkshire…

-Newbury Racecourse have today announced that they will work in partnership with Age Concern Newbury & District to feed the most vulnerable elderly in West Berkshire during the COVID-19 crisis along with Swift Couriers.
-Age Concern Newbury & District who have delivered meals on wheels in the district for over 50 years, have developed a safe solution scrutinised by Healthwatch in consultation with Adult Social Care and Public Health that will be scaled up by working with Newbury Racecourse and Swift.
+Newbury Racecourse have today announced that they will work in partnership with Age Concern Newbury & District to feed the most vulnerable elderly people in West Berkshire during the COVID-19 crisis, along with Swift Couriers.
+Age Concern Newbury & District, who have delivered meals on wheels in the district for over 50 years, have developed a safe solution, scrutinised by Healthwatch in consultation with Adult Social Care and Public Health, which will be scaled up by working with Newbury Racecourse and Swift.

-Chefs from both the Fair Close Centre run by Age Concern Newbury & District and Newbury Racecourse will prepare hot meals.
+Chefs from both the Fair Close centres run by Age Concern Newbury & District and Newbury Racecourse will prepare hot meals.
 Swift Couriers is making available technology and support to optimise delivery routes.
-Swift Couriers have also pledged to provide vans to deliver snack packs to outlying areas to help the most vulnerable people in the Borough.
-Efforts will support and be supported by the emergency Coronavirus appeal which the the Greenham Trust has recently launched.
+Swift Couriers have also pledged to provide vans to deliver snack packs to outlying areas to help the most vulnerable people in the borough.
+Efforts will support and be supported by the emergency Coronavirus appeal which the Greenham Trust has recently launched.

-The Meals on Wheels service will continue to be a paid for service, with orders made over the phone.
+The Meals on Wheels service will continue to be a paid-for service, with orders made over the phone.
 Those wishing to obtain the service who are over 65 can call 01635 40488 to order meals.
-The lunchtime service will run 7 day a week from Good Friday with phase planning to meet the growing demand.
+The lunchtime service will run 7 days a week from Good Friday, with phase planning to meet the growing demand.
 Chief Executive of Age Concern Newbury &District, James Wilcox said:

 “The Fair Close Centre currently provides a very popular Meals on Wheels service to many vulnerable individuals, but we have seen this number more than double in the last two weeks.
 It is imperative that we provide proper safeguarding for all those entitled to the service as demand increases.
 All our volunteer drivers are DBS checked and they will also be receiving bespoke training developed by Healthwatch.
 Wherever possible, we will provide hot nutritious meals.
 We know for many, it will be the only meal they eat in 24hrs.
 We will also support with snack packs for the evening.